app-enhance/ae-di/README.md

     }
 }
 ```
-* Use extensions methods for `IServiceCollection` or 'ServiceDescriptorsBuilder` to retrieve all dependencies from assemblies (see below)
+* Use extensions methods for `IServiceCollection` or `ServiceDescriptorsBuilder` to retrieve all dependencies from assemblies (see below)
 ```c#
 public void ConfigureServices(IServiceCollection services) {